0xENDER/MySchoolProject/README.md

   - [ ] A caching system (with service workers)
   - [ ] Desktop layout
   - [ ] Mobile devices layout
-- [ ] Support the store on mutiple platforms
+- [ ] Support the store on mutiple platforms:
   - [ ] The web
   - [ ] PWA (Progressive Web Application)
   - [ ] Windows (Electron)